[Minor revision–posted 5/6/20 (replaces 7/13/17 edition)]

 Payroll & Tax Services will automatically post the deductions to the Banner account designated by the Rawls Course.
 The posting will occur when the payroll processing is complete for the cycle in which the deduction is scheduled.

-A detail report of the following will be available to the Rawls Course administrative office after each payroll process:
+A detailed report of the following will be available to the Rawls Course administrative office after each payroll process:

 a.
 Employee name